ProjectLibertyLabs/gateway/docs/src/Run/Deployment.md

 #### Step 2: Kubernetes Deployment and Service Files

-Here we will follow [modified instructions from the Kubernetes documentation](kubernetes.md) to deploy the Frequency Gateway using Helm.
+Here we will follow [modified instructions from the Kubernetes documentation](kubernetes.md) to deploy the Frequency Developer Gateway using Helm.

 Refer to the section "5.
-Deploying Frequency Gateway" in `kubernetes.md` for detailed steps on a local Kubernetes cluster.
+Deploying Frequency Developer Gateway" in `kubernetes.md` for detailed steps on a local Kubernetes cluster.

 ---